RedisGears/RedisGears/docs/intro.md

 Let's make up a contrived example to demonstrate the inner workings.
 We'll add a requirement for storing  the families' head counts as simple strings in their respective String keys.
 Put differently, we expect that after running the function we'll be able to do this:

-!!! example "Example: expect results of retrieving family head counts
+!!! example "Example: expect results of retrieving family head counts"
     ````
     127.0.0.1:30001> GET Smith
     -> Redirected to slot [14205] located at 127.0.0.1:30003